-- Listen and talk to each other. - Learn to treat one another as equals, regardless of protected characteristics and/or background. - Recognise and celebrate the differences and similarities between themselves and others. - Agree and disagree with people respectfully. - Work co-operatively and collaboratively.
+- Listen and talk to each other. - Learn to treat one another as equals, regardless of protected characteristics and/or background. - Recognise and celebrate the differences and similarities between themselves and others - Agree and disagree with people in a respectful manner. - Work co-operatively and collaboratively.